 Decreasing Tobacco Use and Exposure

 Tobacco use in Minnesota is still a big problem.
 Currently, 16% of the state’s population (625,000 people) still smoke, and this year 77,000 kids will use tobacco.
 Smoking costs Minnesota $3 billion in excess health care costs annually.
-PartnerSHIP 4 Health is working to decrease tobacco use and exposure through policy, system and environmental changes in the following areas:
+PartnerSHIP 4 Health is working to decrease tobacco use and exposure through policy, systems, and environmental changes in the following areas:

 - Smoke-free Multi-unit Housing: Smoke-free apartment buildings are not always available to every renter.
 PartnerSHIP 4 Health works with renters, landlords and building owners on the process of going smoke-free.